microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In this challenge you will learn how to use the search operations in Azure API for FHIR.

 ## Background
 The FHIR specification defines the fundamentals of search for FHIR resources.
-This hack will guide you through some key aspects of searching resources in FHIR.
+This challenge will guide you through some key aspects of searching resources in FHIR.

 ## Learning Objectives for Challenge-04
 + Understand the basic concepts of FHIR Search